+'''

-''' tool bool filenewer(string path, string refpath, bool allowNonExisting = false, bool sameAsNewer = true) tool bool filenewer(string path, string... refpaths, bool allowNonExisting = false, bool sameAsNewer = true) tool bool filenewer(string path, list string refpaths, bool allowNonExisting = false, bool sameAsNewer = true) '''
+tool bool filenewer(string path, string refpath,

+bool sameAsNewer = true)

+tool bool filenewer(string path, string... refpaths,

+bool sameAsNewer = true)

+tool bool filenewer(string path, list string refpaths, bool allowNonExisting = false,

+bool sameAsNewer = true)

+'''

 Checks whether a file is newer (was modified at a later date/time) than some reference file(s).
+The minimum modification time difference that can be detected is 1 millisecond.

 The absolute or relative local file system path of the file for which to check whether it is newer than the reference file(s).
-May contain both \ and / as path separators.
+May contain both $\$ and / as file separators.